Complete Guide to Credit Report Disputes

 • Duplicate reports of items, such as a debt that is listed multiple times

-If there is an incorrect address on your credit report or if there is an account you do not recognize, this could be an indicator that identity theft has occurred.
+If there is an incorrect address on your credit report or an account you do not recognize, this could indicate that identity theft has occurred.

 After you have filed a dispute with the credit bureau, it has 30 days to investigate.

 You will get a written notice from the credit bureau when their investigation is complete.
-If the information you are disputing is found to be inaccurate, the credit bureau will typically remove it within about 30 days of the time they conclude it's not correct.
+If the information you are disputing is inaccurate, the credit bureau will typically remove it within about 30 days of the time they conclude it's incorrect.

 However, if the investigation does not resolve things, you can ask the credit bureau to include a statement of the dispute and to provide it to creditors who request your credit history in the future.
 You could also submit a complaint to the Consumer Financial Protection Bureau (CFPB) about the credit bureau or the data furnisher.
 Explain what you’re disputing and include documentation that supports your dispute.